hipkiss91/GitTodo/README.md

 # GitTodo
-A SublimeText plugin for automatically commiting issues to GitHub.
+Allows developers within SublimeText 3 to automatically publish issues to a public repo on github through the use of properly formatted TODO's.

 # Install
 GitTodo is currently only available here.
 I am looking at getting it in the sublime package control.